He lies awake in bed, but he can’t move.

 How Does A Person Get Sleep Paralysis?

-First of all, Anyone can get sleep paralysis.
-There are certain conditions and situations that may increase your chances of getting sleep paralysis.
-These include
+First of all, anyone can experience sleep paralysis.
+There are certain conditions and situations that may increase your chances of having sleep paralysis.
+These include:

 1. Narcolepsy: People with this sleep disorder are more likely to have sleep paralysis.

-2. Obstructive sleep apnea and other sleep disorders like restless leg syndrome, nighttime leg cramps are associated with increased risk of sleep paralysis.
+2. Obstructive sleep apnea and other sleep disorders like restless leg syndrome or nighttime leg cramps are associated with an increased risk of sleep paralysis.

 4. Substance use: alcohol, caffeine or drug use just before bed has been linked to higher incidences of sleep paralysis.